-Welding Discontinuities – Do you know that no matter how you try to keep things in order, but in the end, a mistake will still happen?
-For example when you casually drive to your campus or workplace, no matter how often you check your car’s condition, in one of those days your car will experience a malfunction.
+Welding Defects – Do you know that no matter how you try to keep things in order, in the end, a mistake will still happen?
+For example when you casually drive to your campus or workplace, no matter how often you check your car’s condition, on one of those days your car will experience a malfunction.

-A sound weld is the best form of the weld, it will have the ability to withstand its designed stress, which means that the quality of fusion between the weld metal and the parent metal is top notch.
-However, entropy also plays its role to spread chaos in welding.
-If the welder is unaware and somehow make mistake, it will result in a non-uniform weld metal.
+A sound weld is the best form of the weld, it will have the ability to withstand its designed stress, which means that the quality of fusion between the weld metal and the parent metal is top-notch.
+However, entropy also plays a role to spread chaos in welding.
+If the welder is unaware and somehow makes a mistake, it will result in non-uniform weld metal.

-- Reparable Discontinuity
+- Reparable Discontinuity.

 Even when this type of discontinuity is highly tolerated.
 It is wise for you to always avoid it to train your mind to give your best when doing something.
-So when the time comes for you to handle a job with a stricter regulation on discontinuity, you’ll be ready.
+So when the time comes for you to handle a job with stricter regulation on discontinuity, you’ll be ready.

-- Irreparable Discontinuity
+- Irreparable Discontinuity.

 In some cases, a discontinuity can greatly affect the performance of the weld.
 Discontinuities like lack of fusion, laminar tearing, and most forms of cracks are one of them.
 No matter how hard you try to repair it, you’ll only waste your time and resources, making it not worth the fuss.
 So it’s best for you to avoid it from the very first place by following the correct welding procedure.

 Because there are just so many forms of discontinuity, there are also many ways to treat them.
 To make things simpler, let’s talk about them one by one.

 This is an explanation of types of welding defects, pictures, causes, and Remedies.